ChunkyMonkey00/javascriptWatchers/README.md

  - `callback` (function): A function to execute when all conditions are met.
  - `variable` (optional): The variable to watch.
 If not provided, the watcher will observe the default variable created by `cwv`.
  - `watchersArray` (optional): An array to store the created watchers.
 Defaults to a global array if not provided.
+ - `removeSelf` (optional): (number) The amount of triggers the watcher should perform before removing itself.
+Defaults to none.

 #### Example: